tomcritchlow/tomcritchlow.github.io/_posts/2020-04-15-library-json.md

 --

 *Update #6* - Gregor [posted some nice thoughts](https://gregorlove.com/2020/04/a-lot-of-interesting-ideas/).
 In particular I'm curious about [this JSON file](https://php.microformats.io/?url=https%3A%2F%2Fgregorlove.com%2Fchannels%2Freading%2F).
 Not sure where it comes from but looks quite a lot like my library.json file!
 More exploration needed....

+--

+*Update #7* - [Phil posted some great thoughts](https://www.gyford.com/phil/writing/2020/04/27/tracking-reading/) with a strong book-flex!

+>Having spent some time writing code to track the past 22-40 years of my reading (22 consistenly, 40 with gaps) I thought I’d share a few things I’ve done or thought about, in terms of the data

+!
+Oh my.
+Thanks Phil - great insights.